-|Day 3||Acatenango Volcano Hike & Camp Overnight||Acatenango Volcano|
+|Day 3||Acatenango Volcano Hike & Camping||Acatenango Volcano|

-|Day 4||Sunrise on Acatenango & Transfer to Antigua||Antigua|
+|Day 4||Sunrise Acatenango Hike & Transfer to Antigua||Antigua|

 Day 1: Arrive in Antigua

+Welcome to Guatemala!
+A representative will be waiting to pick you up at the airport in Guatemala City.
 From here, you'll head straight to the colonial city of Antigua, which is about an hour away.
-After checking in and resting, you'll be free to roam about the city at your leisure.
+After checking in and resting, you can roam about the city at your leisure.

-Day 2: El Zur Mountain Bike Park
+Day 2: Mountain Bike Nature Ride

-Day 3: Acatenango Volcano Hike & Camp Overnight
+Day 3: Acatenango Volcano Hike & Camping

-A one-hour drive takes you from Antigua to the sleepy mountain village of La Soledad, perched on the Pacific slope of Volcán Acatenango.
+A one-hour drive then takes you from Antigua to the sleepy village of La Soledad, perched on the slope of Acatenango.
 The trail up the volcano has four distinct microclimates, each of which will take you about an hour to traverse.
-You'll begin by walking up a steep path through local farm fields—the same trail used by villagers each morning to reach their corn, snow pea, and lily crops.
-Your first hour of hiking will help you acclimatize and warm up the leg muscles for the day’s hike.
+You'll start by walking up a steep path through farmland—the same trail used by villagers each morning to reach their crops.
+The first hour of hiking will help you acclimatize and warm up the leg muscles for the day’s hike.

 - Est. hiking time: 5-6 hours